connorcrowe/to-lulc-scale/README.md

-# Scalable Machine Learning for High-Resolution Land Use Classification in Toronto
+# High-Resolution ML-Automated Land Use Classification at Scale in Toronto

 ## Overview (TL;DR)
 >This project demonstrates a scalable automated machine learning pipeline to classify land use/land cover (LULC) for the entire City of Toronto (~630 km²) from high-resolution aerial imagery.